If you’re bothered by the news that the NSA is collecting Americans’ personal information, it’s time to take action.

 During the week of June 10, the week following Edward Snowden’s revelation of the existence of the NSA PRISM program, we experienced a 54 percent increase in week-over-week installs of DoNotTrackMe.
 Installs grew stronger every day of the week, reaching a 98 percent increase on Friday, June 14, over the previous Friday.
 During a similar time period, DuckDuckGo saw a strong increase in use of its privacy-friendly search engine of 55 percent.
-Visitors can view DuckDuckGo’s continued growth in near real-time at duckduckgo.com/traffic.html.
+Visitors can view DuckDuckGo’s continued growth in near real-time on their website.
 FoxyProxy saw a 48% increase in bandwidth used by global subscribers of its Virtual Private Network (VPN) service after the NSA story broke.

 The NSA news was disheartening, but it’s opened many people’s eyes to the fact that it only takes one person to accidentally or intentionally release another’s personal data to the world with potentially devastating impact.
 Now’s the time to stand up.